Vegav29/backend_assignment/README.md

 3.Open a new terminal and navigate to the main directory containing all the files

-4.Run the command `npm instal`l in the terminal to install the esstenial modules required for the project
+4.Run the command` npm install` in the terminal to install the esstenial modules required for the project

 5.After installing run the command  `node server.js`